Evaluation

 Final Run-

-• Party Scene: I think that by the time we got to filming this scene to company morale had significantly gone down due to the stresses of the day and pressure to get it film and wrap the day up due t0 time constraints.
+• Party Scene memory: I think that by the time we got to filming this scene to company morale had significantly gone down due to the stresses of the day and pressure to get it filmed and wrap the day up due to time constraints.
 However I feel that I despite these problems I was able to give a realistic and authentic performance.
-I really enjoyed portraying this character and using a upperclass accent portraying that my character came from quite a high up family and/or background.
+I really enjoyed portraying this character and using a upper-class accent portraying that my character came from quite a high up family and/or background.
 I think that my body language and facial expressions were very authentic and realistic for the audience.
-Although we had some mic problems due to being one mic short and then also mics moving and the sounds becoming muffled or hard to hear, however I think that despite these issues we were able to do a few clean.
+Although we had some mic problems due to being one mic short and then also mics moving and the sounds becoming muffled or hard to hear, however I think that despite these issues we were able to do a few clean shots.